 So when the opportunity for his Wolf and Moose project to be placed at Holidazzle this holiday season arose, he jumped at the chance.
-The project, which was initially designed for the Creative City Challenge at the Minneapolis Convention Center this summer, will be on site at Holidazzle in Loring Park this winter.
+The project, which was initially designed for the Creative City Challenge at the Minneapolis Convention Center and made its debut at Holidazzle in 2016, will return to Loring Park this winter.

 For Christopher, it’s a way to showcase interconnectivity during Minneapolis’ popular holiday get-together.

 “I have always wished for an invitation to participate in Holidazzle,” Christopher said.
 “I feel that my work in animated and illuminated animal figures is a perfect fit for the spirit of the event.”

 Holidazzle takes place Thursdays through Sundays from November 24 through December 23 this year in Loring Park.
 It will feature foods, beverages and gift items from local people and organizations coupled with fireworks, Santa visits, outdoor movies, a kids zone, crafts, free ice skating, musical performances and much more.
 It will also include enhanced lighting thanks to a Request for Creativity this summer, which ultimately led to additional commercial lighting throughout Holidazzle and the addition of the Wolf and Moose to Holidazzle’s “winter wonderland” scene.